accoffin12/streaming-02-multiple-processes/README.md

 To get more help on the early tasks, see [streaming-01-getting-started](https://github.com/denisecase/streaming-01-getting-started).

 ### Reading Error Messages
-Python has pretty helpful error messages.
+Python has helpful error messages.
 Always read error messages carefully, not all messages are the same.
 Many errors will contain where the issue is for an example of this see out3.txt.
-Not all errors are the same, for example one error message which is in out0.txt states that the process is successful.
+Not all errors are the same, for example one error message in out0.txt states that the process is successful.
 Always check the "Error Message" written into the code to assist in identifying the issue.

 #### Database Is Locked Error
 Do a web search on the sqlite3 'database is locked' error.
-Remember that this is a demonstration of multiple processes accessing a database at once.
-Each of these processes is acting as a separate instance that is attempting to obtain, modify or remove information from the database.
-Take note of the multiple processes attempting to insert data into the same table at once.
-Also examine the creation and drop sections of the code
+Remember that this demonstrates of multiple processes accessing a database at once.
+Each of these processes is a separate instance that is attempting to obtain, modify or remove information from the database.
+Take note of the multiple processes trying to insert data into the same table.
+Also, examine the creation and drop sections of the code

 #### Deadlock
 Deadlock is a special kind of locking issue where a process is waiting on a resource or process, that is waiting also.